-The FMMP assesses the location, quality, and quantity of agricultural land and conversion of these lands over time.
+The California Department of Conservation's Farmland Mapping and Monitoring Program (FMMP) assesses the location, quality, and quantity of agricultural land and conversion of these lands over time.
 Agricultural land is rated according to soil quality and irrigation status.
-The best quality land is called Prime Farmland.
-In CEQA analyses, the FMMP classifications and published county maps are used, in part, to identify whether agricultural resources that could be affected are present on-site or in the project area.
+The best quality land is classified as Prime Farmland.
+For the purpose of CEQA analyses, the FMMP classifications and published county maps are used to identify whether agricultural resources that could be affected are present on-site or in the project area.